Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1966

-Another Graham Gouldman gem, this one fueled by a combination of Tony Hicks’ shimmering 12-string, Bobby Elliott’s power drumming, and, of course, the Hollies’ trademark celestial harmonies.
-But to listen today to this stunning product of rock’s all-too-brief jingle-jangle period and to realize it rose no higher than #32 on the charts is to consider the possibility that Graham Nash was smart to leave when he did.
-Because if the Hollies were not going to become international superstars and rank among music’s elite after a single as exquisite as this one, there was a good chance it was never going to happen for the band.
+Another Graham Gouldman gem, this one fueled by Tony Hicks’ 12-string, Bobby Elliott’s power drumming, and, of course, the Hollies’ trademark celestial harmonies.
+But to listen today to this product of rock’s all-too-brief jingle-jangle period and to realize it rose no higher than #32 is to consider the possibility that Graham Nash was smart to leave.
+Because if the Hollies weren't going to rank among music’s elite after a single as exquisite as this, there was a good chance it was never going to happen for the band.

 149. Skip a Rope